eas342/mirage_runs/README.md

 `dur`: (float) Duration of the exposure used to calculate interpolating functions.

 `pav3`: (float) The position angle of the V3 axis at observation in degrees.
 This is important when there are neighboring stars that could contaminate the spectrum of the target.
+Check that it is consistent with the special requirements restraints from the APT file.

 `date_obs`: (string) The exact date of the exposure start.
 For example, `"2022-11-01"`.
+You can check this against the APT visit planner.

 `time_obs`: (string) The exact time of the exposure start.
 For example, `"02:50:06.000"`.
 Note that the transit center will happen at this time plus the value above under `planet: t0`.